Ezian/a-trick-a-day.github.io/collections/_posts/2022-08-12-golang-http-code-check-&-benchmark.md

 After several runs of the benchmark we can see that the **Code** solution performs **slightly better**.

-{% include alerts/green.html content='Performance testing can be interesting, especially if you have algorithmic parts with a large volume of data to process.' %}
+{% include alerts/green.html content='Benchmark can be interesting, especially if you have algorithmic parts with a large volume of data to process.' %}